The Treehouse

 Access

-The auditions and development week will be supported by two Access Personal Assistants, who will be on hand to help the creative team work in the space.
+• The auditions and development week will be supported by an Access Personal Assistant, who will be on hand to help the creative team work in the space.

 Theatre Green Book